-Email can be the lifeline of a business – a way to communicate with your customers and advertise your products straight to their inbox.
+Email can be the lifeline of a business – a way to communicate with your customers and advertise your products straight to their inboxes.

 But what if that lifeline is suddenly cut off?

-This is called IP blacklisting.
+This is called IP blocklisting (formerly known as IP blacklisting).
 It’s a method used by networks to block IP addresses they think are malicious or sending out spam.
-According to Statista, roughly 55% of all email is now classified as spam, leading to a decreased public trust in email itself.

 It’s costly for businesses, too.
 Studies show spam costs businesses more than $20 billion annually and harms productivity.

 For all of these reasons, avoiding an IP blocklist should be at the top of your priority list.